YukidouSatoru/sphia/docs/en/cores_and_protocols.md

 - Trojan
 - Hysteria

-VMess and VLESS support tcp, ws, and grpc transmission modes, and support reality.
+VMess and VLESS support tcp, ws, grpc and httpupgrade (provided by sing-box) transmission modes, and support reality.

 When using the Shadowsocks protocol, please pay attention to whether the current encryption method is supported by the Shadowsocks provider.